o-bissing/predict_wind_speed_at_turbine/README.md

 - **FCNN** model for predictions
 - **LightGBM** model for predictions
 - **XGBoost** model for predictions
+- **ETL** for extracting the data from .csv and transforming it (removing duplicates, handling missing values, etc.)
 - **Bash** for interaction with OS, doing terminal based tasks and working with GitHub
 - **Git** for version control